ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

-Building a reaction diffusion system and performing simulations
+Building a reaction-diffusion system and performing simulations
 ===============================================================

-This section illustrate with examples how to build and simulate reaction-diffusion systems using the different features proposed by Strengths.
+This section illustrates with examples how to build and simulate reaction-diffusion systems using the different features proposed by Strengths.
 For more information about defining specific initial conditions in a system, or processing the simulation output, please refer to the dedicated sections.